Prosody (linguistics): Emotion

+Cognitive, neural, developmental, and clinical aspects

 Child language

 Unique prosodic features have been noted in infant-directed speech (IDS) - also known as baby talk, child-directed speech (CDS), or "motherese".
 Adults, especially caregivers, speaking to young children tend to imitate childlike speech by using higher and more variable pitch, as well as an exaggerated stress.
 These prosodic characteristics are thought to assist children in acquiring phonemes, segmenting words, and recognizing phrasal boundaries.
 And though there is no evidence to indicate that infant-directed speech is necessary for language acquisition, these specific prosodic features have been observed in many different languages.

 Aprosodia

 An aprosodia is an acquired or developmental impairment in comprehending or generating the emotion conveyed in spoken language.
-Aprosody is often accompanied by the inability to properly utilize variations in speech, particularly with deficits in ability to accurately modulate pitch, loudness, intonation, and rhythm of word formation.
-This is seen sometimes in persons with Asperger syndrome.
+Aprosody is often accompanied by the inability to properly utilize variations in speech, particularly with deficits in the ability to accurately modulate pitch, loudness, intonation, and rhythm of word formation.
+This is seen sometimes in autistic individuals.

+The three main types of aprosodia are: